yuripetrosyan/PostNotes/README.md

-**PostNotes** is a note taking app that will let users use ai to make notes.
+**PostNotes** is a note taking app that lets users use ai to take notes.

 Notes have minimalistic and retro design resembling real life notepads.